 - Mental health programs (Penal Code 1001.36), and

-- Misdemeanor diversion, which includes drug diversion (Penal Code 1000 PC).
+- Misdemeanor diversion, which includes drug diversion (Penal Code 1000 PC) for minor drug crimes.

 If the program is completed successfully, the charges get dropped.
 They can also be sealed.

 If the diversion program is not completed, the criminal case is reinstated.
-It resumes from where it left off.
-This is a new change in the law.1 Before 2018, defendants had to plead guilty to defer the entry of judgment and pursue diversion.
+It resumes from where it left off and leaves the defendant vulnerable to a criminal conviction.
+This is a new change in California law.1 Before 2018, defendants had to plead guilty to defer the entry of judgment and pursue diversion.

 1. Is there a difference between deferred entry of judgment and pretrial diversion?